This morning a lot of gear occupies my kitchen table:

 Nowadays the bike has to be handed over only eight hours prior to take-off, but the shipping company recommends to

-hand it over on the day before take-off, which in my case would be Tuesday afternoon.
+hand it over one day before take-off, which in my case would be Tuesday afternoon.
 This leaves me with plenty of

 time to get to Nice, especially given the fact that I already covered 600 kilometres yesterday.
 The remaining distance